MeltingShoe/easy-api-endpoints/README.md

 ```

 This will:
+1. Load configuration from `config.yaml` (or use defaults if not found)
-1. Scan the `endpoints` directory for scripts
+2. Scan the `endpoints` directory for scripts
-2. Generate a `hooks.yaml` configuration file
+3. Generate a `hooks.yaml` configuration file
-3. Kill any existing webhook processes
+4. Kill any existing webhook processes
-4. Start the webhook server with the generated configuration
+5. Start the webhook server with the generated configuration

 The server will run until interrupted (Ctrl+C).